 A: A Resident Assistant (RA) is a Residence Life & Housing staff member.
 Normally, there is one RA assigned to live on each floor.
 They are generally upperclass undergraduate students.
 RAs provide advice, assist students with personal matters, refer students to other offices when appropriate, help mediate conflicts among residents, advise Complex Community Councils, and assist with the planning of educational and social programs.
 RAs also enforce policies designed to protect the rights of all individuals in order to maintain an environment conducive to academic pursuits.

-A: When you receive your room assignment, you will also receive the home address and phone number of your roommate(s).
+A: When you receive your room assignment, you will also receive contact information for your roommate(s).
 You are encouraged to call your roommate before you arrive on campus.
 If you are assigned to a single room and would like the contact information of your next door neighbors, please contact us at email@example.com or call (302) 831-HOME (4663).
 Please note that some students may not be available over the summer, including international students and students involved in summer activities.

 A: The University of Delaware is committed to partnering with students to provide a safe and secure environment in all residence halls.
 Residents are encouraged to familiarize themlseves with security and fire safety procedures as well as provided equipment.